-Act 39, Vermont’s Patient Choice and Control at End of Life law, adopted in 2013, gives adult Vermonters who are terminally ill and who are capable of making their own decisions the option to receive medical aid in dying (MAID) to be self-administered to bring about a peaceful death if and when the patient chooses.
+Act 39, Vermont’s Patient Choice and Control at End of Life law, adopted in 2013, gives adults who are terminally ill and who are capable of making their own decisions the option to receive medical aid in dying (MAID) to be self-administered to bring about a peaceful death if and when the patient chooses.
 Vermont is among the eleven states that have similar laws providing end-of-life choice, covering 22% of Americans.
-Based on more than eight years of experience in Vermont, legislation (S.74) has been introduced to make minor adjustments to Act 39.

 Safeguard System Fundamental to Act 39 is a comprehensive set of requirements and a carefully defined process.
 These procedures assure that legalized aid in dying is available only to those who are near death, competent to decide, and who have made the decision to request this assistance.
 The safeguard system is comprised of: